reagle/pandoc-wrappers/README.md

-These are wrappers for the wonderful [pandoc](http://johnmacfarlane.net/pandoc/) tool that I use for creating web pages, presentations, papers, and even my book.
+These are wrappers for the wonderful [pandoc](http://johnmacfarlane.net/pandoc/) tool that I use for creating web pages, presentations, papers, and even books.
 I don't imagine they will be useful to others off-the-shelf but there might be handy techniques, particular the super simple, limited, but fast bibtex parser in `mdn2bib`.

-## mdn2bib.py
+## md2bib.py

 A set of bibtex utilities for parsing and manipulating bibtex files, especially in the context of my pandoc wrappers

 ## md.py